 - Perform 4 sets of 8-12 reps.

-These two rowing variations will help you work your lats, rhombs, rear delts, traps and even biceps in the most effective way.
+Using the barbell and dumbbell bent over row with proper form will help you work your lats, rhombs, rear delts, traps and even biceps in the most effective way.
 Adding them to your regular back routine is a surefire way to get the most of your back training!